How To Get Natural Light Into A Room Without Windows January 25, 2022 – Posted in: General Info, Home Lighting, Tutorials

 If all else fails, you can always decorate your room with objects and accents that reflect natural light.
 Examples include vases filled with fresh flowers, plants placed throughout the house, and photos taken outdoors.
 These accents serve as reminders of the beauty of natural light without making it seem necessary to bring sunlight inside.

-8) Plant grass inside
+8) Plant grass or plants inside

 For the eco-friendly person with lots of money to spare, try installing live or artificial grass indoors.
 This can give off an effect similar to indirect sunlight and is especially effective when combined with reflective flooring (like marble).
 Just remember that this is not for everyone – it tends to be quite expensive, and many people may find the look unappealing in their homes.
+Also expenses will be higher due to grow lighting costs.

 9) Use skylights strategically